 SUE CIANOSue earned her Bachelor's degree from Binghamton University, where she majored in mathematics.
 In addition, she is an accomplished pastry chef, and has combined her knowledge of pastry and her personal experiences with hypoglycemia to develop and teach low sugar baking classes.
 Sue is excited and inspired by learning and continues to be a student of pastry, music, Italian, Latin dancing, jewelry design and silversmithing.
 Click here for student comments.

 DIANA FROSTDiana earned her Bachelor's degree from Bard College, where she majored in Comparative Literature.
 She received her J.D. from Fordham University School of Law.
 After admission to the New York State Bar, Diana spent almost six years as a litigator in the NYC office of the international law firm Coudert Brothers, and more than 11 years as an attorney at Random House, Inc., specializing in contract, intellectual property and first amendment law.
 In addition, Diana designs women's clothing and is an accomplished fiber artist.
 She enjoys teaching couture sewing techniques and hand knitting to adults and high school students.
-Diana's youngest son is a junior in high school, and her oldest son is a sophomore in college, so she is very familiar with the concerns students and their parents have in preparing for the SATs.
-Currently Diana is building a legal practice in Westchester County specializing in commercial matters and the representation of publishers, authors and literary agents.
+Diana has two sons, so she is very familiar with the concerns students and their parents have in preparing for the SATs.
+Diana is building a legal practice in Westchester County specializing in commercial matters and the representation of publishers, authors and literary agents.
 Click here for student comments.

 GEORGE NAUMANNGeorge was born in the Bronx, NY, raised on Long Island, and educated at SUNY, Western Connecticut State University, Penn State and The University of Wisconsin.
 A veteran science teacher with a BS and MS, he has developed instructional materials on the secondary and college levels and for the private sector as well.
 An opera singer and photographer, George enjoys eclectic interests and problem solving.
 Click here for student comments.